Diet trends are nothing new.

-From Atkins to Keto to intermittent fasting, people are constantly searching for the next big thing that promises quick weight loss and better health.
+From Atkins to Keto to intermittent fasting, people are always exploring new dietary approaches that promise weight management and overall wellness.

-One diet that has gained a lot of attention recently is the carnivore diet.
-This diet focuses on eating only animal products, cutting out fruits, vegetables and grains entirely.
+One such approach gaining attention is the carnivore diet.
+This diet involves consuming only animal products, eliminating fruits, vegetables, and grains from the diet.

 If it sounds controversial, that’s because it is.